Written by: Michael Den Boer on May 23rd, 2016

 Trailer Trauma 2: Drive-In Monsterama is Garagehouse Pictures follow up to their widely acclaimed Trailer Trauma.
 And this latest installment like its predecessor does superb job when it comes to picking trailers that have not been in other trailer collections.

-At just under three hours of content there is a wealth of rarely scene films waiting to be rediscovered.
+At just over three and a half hours of content there is a wealth of rarely scene films waiting to be rediscovered.
 Also though the overriding theme of this collection is Horror / Sci-Fi themed films.
 What lays within in this collection is not just home grown product released here in the USA.
 There is also a wealth of Euro Cult content.
 Another strength of this collection is how these trailers are grouped together by common themes and / or genres.

 Excluding the clips that open and close this release.
 Here are ninety-five trailers that makeup this collection.